RRC-ACE-Outreach/TechCamp/TechCamp - Information Security/README.md

-# Introduction
+<h2>Introduction</h2>

 In the Internet Security session of the Tech Camp, we teach you how to add a basic security feature called a user gateway.
 By setting up this feature, you limit certain functions or information on your site to authorized individuals only.
 However, with added complexity to your site comes the need for additional security.
 The example that we give you initially is flawed and it leaves the site open to security threats.
 After we demonstrate the holes in the security, we proceed with strengthening it.
 The fixes we provide do not solve every problem that can occur, but it is a great start.

 We invite you to find additional security threats on your website, and see if you can prevent them!

-## SQL Injections
+<h3>SQL Injections</h3>

 The first of two attacks we use is what’s called an SQL Injection.
 SQL is the language of the modern database (a warehouse of information).
 It tries to use a natural language approach to its design that allows for easy use and understanding.
 For example, let’s say you were browsing a retail store for a computer, but you only wanted to see computers that are orange in color.
 How would you ask a sales person this question?
 In SQL it would look like this: SELECT * (asterisk means all) FROM computers WHERE color = ‘orange’.
 You want to get (or select) ALL information about the computers at this store (from computers), where the color of the computer is equal to orange.

     In an SQL injection attack, you use this natural language against itself.
 When you understand the structure of the language, it can be simple to alter it.
 And when the statement finally gets sent to the database, it doesn’t know what a normal or fake statement is.
 It takes the statement and runs it without a care in the world!
 However, most websites already prevent this threat before it reaches the database.

-## Cross Site Scripting
+<h3>Cross Site Scripting</h3>

     This kind of threat also goes by the acronym of XSS.
 This threat is one of the more common attacks done to a website in the modern age.
 It can be tricky to deal with it, even if you realize that it is happening to you.
 The idea behind this threat is that you place an otherwise harmless piece of code on a website that allows you to save information.
 This harmless code loads more code from a different website.
 The code on this other website is anything but harmless.
 It can be used to gather private information from you, or to change the entire structure of your website.